martin12333/marti-onedrive/mff.cuni.cz,outLOOK.live.com/martin.milan.82-ZAVINAC-outlook.com.f8.md

 You have the option to create a new Outlook email address or add an existing email address as your Microsoft account alias.
 Whichever you choose will be your new primary email address.

-POZOR JAK SE BUDU HLASIT PRIMARY
+// zbytecna obava  JAK SE BUDU HLASIT PRIMARY

 https://account.live.com/AddAssocId